cerbero90/laravel-enum/README.md

 ### 🧺 Cases collection

-The [original cases collection](https://github.com/cerbero90/enum?tab=readme-ov-file#-cases-collection) has been extended to play better with the Laravel framework.
+The [original cases collection](https://github.com/cerbero90/enum?tab=readme-ov-file#-cases-collection) has been extended to integrate better with the Laravel framework.

 The new cases collection implements the `Illuminate\Contracts\Support\Arrayable` and `Illuminate\Contracts\Support\Jsonable` contracts and it can be serialized into a JSON.